-30. MailButler For Gmail
+39. MailButler For Gmail

 Another handy feature is that it creates a handy opt-out button on top of every newsletter, so you don’t have to search for that pesky unsubscribe button.
-There are a ton of features and it will take an article of its own to describe everything that MailButler has to offer.
-That’s why just install the extensions and see for yourself how much more productive an extension can make you.
+There are many features, and it will take an article of its own to describe everything MailButler offers.
+That’s why install the extensions and see for yourself how much more productive an extension can make you.

 Install: MailButler For Gmail

-Chrome Extensions For Tab Management
+Chrome Extensions for Tab Management

-33. The Great Suspender
+41. The Great Suspender

 Install: The Great Suspender

-Chrome Extensions For Media Creation
+Chrome Extensions for Media Creation

 One of my favorite features of Firefox Quantum, is the built-in screenshot tool that comes with it.
 It makes taking and sharing screenshots of your browser a really easy task.
-While Chrome has no such feature, if you really need it, download the Awesome Screenshots extension.
+While Chrome has no such feature, download the Awesome Screenshots extension if you need it.
 It not only lets you capture a screenshot on your web but also lets you record videos if you need to.